-- 1. In addition to its general market monitoring and assessment tasks in the areas of its competence (Article 8(1)(f) in conjunction with Article 32(1) of the EBA Regulation), Article 80(1) of Regulation (EU) No 575/2013 (Capital Requirements Regulation CRR) states that the 'EBA shall monitor the quality of own funds and eligible liabilities instruments issued by institutions across the Union and shall notify the Commission immediately where there is significant evidence that those instruments do not meet the respective eligibility criteria set out in this Regulation.' - 2.
-Pursuant to the same article, 'competent authorities shall, without delay and upon request by EBA, forward all information to EBA that EBA considers relevant concerning new capital instruments or new types of liabilities issued in order to enable EBA to monitor the quality of own funds and eligible liabilities instruments issued by institutions across the Union'. - 3.
-Furthermore, according to Article 25(2) of the EBA Regulation, 'the Authority [EBA] may identify best practices aimed at facilitating the resolution of failing institutions and, in particular, cross-border groups, in ways which avoid contagion, ensuring that appropriate tools, including sufficient resources, are available and allow the institution or the group to be resolved in an orderly, cost-efficient and timely manner'. - 4.
-The purpose of this report is to inform external stakeholders about the continuing work performed by the EBA in terms of monitoring the issuances of Additional Tier 1 (AT1) and Tier 2 capital instruments as well as of TLAC/MREL eligible liabilities instruments and to present the results of this monitoring. - 5.
-The present report merges the contents of the AT1 monitoring report published in June 2021 and the EBA Report on the recent monitoring of TLAC/MREL eligible liabilities instruments published in October 2022.
-The merger results from past comments from market participants to ease reading and is also meant to reflect the commonalities in terms of eligibility criteria
+1. In addition to its general market monitoring and assessment tasks in the areas of its competence (Article 8(1)(f) in conjunction with Article 32(1) of the EBA Regulation1), Article 80(1) of Regulation (EU) No 575/2013 (Capital Requirements Regulation - CRR)2 states that the 'EBA shall monitor the quality of own funds and eligible liabilities instruments issued by institutions across the Union and shall notify the Commission immediately where there is significant evidence that those instruments do not meet the respective eligibility criteria set out in this Regulation.'

+2. Pursuant to the same article, 'competent authorities shall, without delay and upon request by EBA, forward all information to EBA that it considers relevant concerning new capital instruments or new types of liabilities issued in order to enable EBA to monitor the quality of own funds and eligible liabilities instruments issued by institutions across the Union'.

+3. Furthermore, according to Article 25(2) of the EBA Regulation, 'the Authority [EBA] may identify best practices aimed at facilitating the resolution of failing institutions and, in particular, cross-border groups, in ways which avoid contagion, ensuring that appropriate tools, including sufficient resources, are available and allow the institution or the group to be resolved in an orderly, cost-efficient and timely manner'.

+4. The purpose of this report is to inform external stakeholders about the continuing work performed by the EBA in terms of monitoring the issuances of Additional Tier 1 (AT1) and Tier 2 capital instruments as well as of TLAC/MREL3 eligible liabilities instruments and to present the results of this monitoring.

+5. The present report is an update of the report published in July 2023 which merged the contents of previous AT1 and TLAC/MREL monitoring reports published respectively in June 20214 and in October 20225.
+The merger was meant to reflect the commonalities in terms of eligibility criteria between own funds and eligible liabilities instruments and corresponding loss absorbency features and facilitate the reading.
+The EBA seeks to ensure consistency, if appropriate, across instruments

-&lt;sup>1 Regulation (EU) 1093/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Banking Authority), amending Decision No 716/2009/EC and repealing Commission Decision 2009/78/EC.
+1 Regulation (EU) 1093/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Banking Authority), amending Decision No 716/2009/EC and repealing Commission Decision 2009/78/EC.

-&lt;sup>2 As amended by Regulation (EU) No 2019/876.
+2 As amended by Regulation (EU) No 2019/876.

-&lt;sup>3 TLAC and MREL eligible instruments' eligibility criteria are very similar, with a few exceptions, the main one being subordination.
+3 TLAC and MREL eligible instruments' eligibility criteria are very similar, with a few exceptions, the main one being subordination.
 As stated in recital (16) of the CRR2 and recital (2) of the BRRD2, 'as the TLAC standard and the MREL pursue the same objective of ensuring that institutions have sufficient loss absorption capacity, the two requirements should be complementary elements of a common framework'.
 Moreover, 'the provisions introducing the TLAC standard in Regulation (EU) No 575/2013 should be read together with the provisions that are introduced into Directive 2014/59/EU and Regulation (EU) No 806/2014, and with Directive 2013/36/EU'.

-&lt;sup>4 EBA updates on monitoring of Additional Tier 1 instruments and issues recommendations for ESG-linked capital issuances | European Banking Authority (europa.eu)
+4 EBA updates on monitoring of Additional Tier 1 instruments and issues recommendations for ESG-linked capital issuances | European Banking Authority (europa.eu)

-&lt;sup>5 EBA updates on the monitoring of total loss-absorbing capacity and minimum requirement for own funds and eligible liabilities instruments | European Banking Authority (europa.eu)
+5 EBA updates on the monitoring of total loss-absorbing capacity and minimum requirement for own funds and eligible liabilities instruments | European Banking Authority (europa.eu)